paperoffice-ai/PaperOfficeAPIWrapper/README.md

 python src/main.py
 ```

-A compiled executable [com.paperoffice.apiwrapper.R247275.exe](https://github.com/paperoffice-ai/PaperOfficeAPIWrapper/releases/download/R247275/com.paperoffice.apiwrapper.R247275.exe) is available inside the windows directory.
+A compiled executable `com.paperoffice.apiwrapper.<release>.exe` is available inside the windows directory.
 To use this:

 1. Navigate to the `windows` directory.
 2. Download `com.paperoffice.apiwrapper.<release>.exe`, `edit.env`, and `api_file_processor_config.json`.